saltyorg/docs/docs/faq/Plex.md

 === "Keep my data and rebuild Plex"

+    !!! info
-    - **THIS WILL LEAVE ANY EXISTING PLEX LIBRARIES AND METADATA INTACT**
+        THIS WILL LEAVE ANY EXISTING PLEX LIBRARIES AND METADATA INTACT

     - Remove Plex Preferences file.